Don’t you feel stressed out about random fasting information going around the net these days?

 - Possible to add stevia to taste

-The smell of ACV is quite strong, to the first few sips might be hard.
+I can say it, that ACV smells strong, to the first few sips might be hard.
 But overall, I really like it and it’s a big change of taste from coffee, tea, and water you usually drink on fasting.
-Plus, all the added benefits!
+Also, all the added benefits are great.

-Why bone broths?
-Because it tastes really good, that’s why!
-Other than my personal taste, bone broth is excellent after a fast since it contains lots of electrolytes.
+Bone broths actually taste awesome, and that’s why!
+Asides from my own personal taste, bone broth is excellent after a fast since it has lots of electrolytes.

 3. Spinach, kale To Break Fasting

-It might seem like an easy one and, yes, it is.
-When fasting, you might be depleted of some nutrients and vitamins.
+Don’t be deceived.
+You may see Spinach as an easy one.
+Well, it is.
+But when fasting, you might be depleted of some nutrients and vitamins.
 Kale and spinach are full of them, including:

 - Vitamin C